FreeCAD/FreeCAD-documentation/wiki/FEM_Example_Capacitance_Two_Balls.md

 8.  <img alt="" src=images/FEM_MeshRegion.svg  style="width   *24px;"> MeshRegion, a mesh region for the smaller spheres

  ![](images/Two_balls_analysis.png )
-*The 8 object types needed for the analysis*
+*The objects as they appear in the [Tree view](Tree_view.md)*

 ## Running the FEA

 -   In [Tree view](Tree_view.md) double click on the solver object <img alt="" src=images/FEM_SolverElmer.svg  style="width   *24px;">.
--   Click on **Write** file in the same task window.
+-   Click on **Write** file in the same task panel.
 Watch the log window until it prints \"write completed.\" You can ignore the warning about the vacuum permittivity that might appear.
 -   Click on **Run**.
 Since this is a small analysis it should take a few seconds to run so wait till you see \"ELMER SOLVER FINISHED AT\" in the output.
--   Click on **Close** in the task window after the run is finished.
+-   Click on **Close** in the task panel after the run is finished.
 -   Two new result objects should be created in the tree view, <img alt="" src=images/FEM_PostPipelineFromResult.svg  style="width   *24px;"> SolverElmerResult and <img alt="" src=images/TextDocument.svg  style="width   *24px;"> SolverElmerOutput.

 If you get an error message on solver binary or similar when triggering the analysis, check [the installation](FEM_SolverElmer#Installation.md) of Elmer.